Why is tooth brushing important you ask? Great question!

 4. You want to be kissable

 No one wants to kiss someone with bad breath.
-Brushing is the #1 most effective way to get rid of bacteria in your mouth.
+Brushing is the #1 most effective way to get rid of bacteria in your mouth that cause bad breath.
 Bacteria that can be passed to the person you are kissing.
+Keep that in mind when you are kissing someone.

 - Healthy body